uoregon-libraries/newspaper-curation-app/hugo/content/workflow/batch-manual-golive.md

 - Make sure the batch has a valid `tagmanifest-sha256.txt` file
 - Visit the batch management page for the batch for rsync and load/purge instructions
-- One the batch is purged from staging and loaded to production (and optionally re-loaded on staging from the production location), set it as having gone live in the batch management page.
+- Once the batch is purged from staging and loaded to production (and optionally re-loaded on staging from the production location), set it as having gone live in the batch management page.